Follow-Up Care After Treatment for Male Breast Cancer

 - Get other cancer screening tests based on your age and health history.
 These can include colorectal or prostate cancer screening or checks for skin cancer.

 Hormone therapy is often taken for 5-10 years.
-It is important to talk with your provider about any bothersome side effects so they can help you manage them.
+It is important to talk with your provider about any side effects so they can help you with them.
 This can help you stay on these medicines for the planned length of time.

 Hormone therapies such as tamoxifen, aromatase inhibitors (AIs), and GnRH Analogs (Lupron) often cause hot flashes.
 A hot flash is a sudden feeling of warmth/heat, often in your upper body (face, neck, chest).
-It can make you flushed (skin appears red) or cause you to sweat.
+It can make you flushed (skin is red) or make you sweat.
 A hot flash tends to last a few minutes.
-Helpful tips to cope with hot flashes include:
+Helpful tips to cope with hot flashes are to:

-- Avoiding triggers such as warm rooms, spicy, caffeinated, or alcohol-containing foods or drinks can help cut down hot flashes.
+- Stay away from triggers such as warm rooms, spicy, caffeinated, or alcohol-containing foods or drinks.

-- Some antidepressant medications can help lessen hot flashes.
+- Ask your care team about antidepressant medications.
+Sometimes these can help lessen hot flashes.

 Other side effects of Tamoxifen